 Both the Bob Marley Museum and the Trench Town Culture Yard will give you a deeper insight into Marley’s musical influence on the world and how reggae music plays a vital part in Jamaican culture.

-Oh, if you are out and about in Kingston looking for a bite, have a memorable meal at one of the roadside cafes.
-It’s authentic Jamaican fare at its absolute finest and you won’t regret it.
+If you are out and about in Kingston looking for a bite, have a memorable meal at one of the roadside cafes.
+It’s authentic Jamaican fare at its absolute finest, and you won’t regret it.

 Belly full, head for the Blue Mountains for hiking the lush trails past waterfalls and glorious vistas.
 The Blue Mountains are also famous for the coffee that is grown there.

-The trailhead to the Blue Mountains’ famous Catherine Peak can be found in the camp for the Jamaica Defence Force in Newcastle which is a 45-minute drive from Kingston and not hard to find.
+The trailhead to the Blue Mountains’ famous Catherine Peak can be found in the Jamaica Defense Force camp in Newcastle, a 45-minute drive from Kingston and not hard to find.

 At the top, the views are breathtaking.
 Descend the same way you came up.
-When you return to your car, you should make the drive to Holywell to spend the rest of your day.
+When you return to your car, you should drive to Holywell to spend the rest of your day.

 Enjoy cocktails on the terrace and American and Caribbean dishes in the hotel’s restaurant.
 A full-service tour desk can arrange for scuba diving, jet-skiing, and other activities.